ATF Compliance Guide: Are Smoke Bombs Legal for Photography?

 - Do not attempt to modify or disassemble

-- Keep out of reach of children (16+ recommended for use)
+- Keep out of reach of children; you must be 18+ to purchase

 - Check local laws before use at events, beaches, or public spaces